About Circle of the Beloved

-I am a lifelong Episcopalian and currently a member of St. John the Baptist Episcopal Church in Minneapolis.
-I recently retired from General Mills where I spent most of my career in a variety of finance roles.
-Besides volunteering, I enjoy reading, walking with my dog, visiting with family and friends and supporting my high school young adult children with their various endeavors.
+Kathy is a lifelong Episcopalian and a member of St. John the Baptist Episcopal Church in Minneapolis.
+She recently retired from General Mills where she spent most of her career in a variety of finance roles.
+In addition to volunteering Kathy enjoys reading, walking her dog, visiting with family and friends, and supporting her children with their various endeavors.

 Susan is a senior priest in ECMN and founding Circle Board member and its immediate past chair.
 "I am drawn to give my best efforts to promote kinship across lines of difference, and to support this opportunity for young adults to engage in a year of service and intentional community, with time to explore their God given gifts, sense of call and purpose to better guide their future vocational decisions."